-The Forward Control Jeep, introduced that month, was a symbol of the resurgence of the Willys division, now turning a healthy profit after several years in the red.
-This profit was largely the result of concentrating on building Jeeps rather than passenger cars, and successfully selling the Jeeps not just in North America, but around the world.
-(See "Pulling Willys Off the Rocks," Business Week, 15 December 1956, pp.111-112.)
+The Forward Control Jeep, introduced that month as a 1957 model, was a symbol of the resurgence of the Willys division, now turning a healthy profit after several years in the red.
+This profit was largely the result of concentrating on building Jeeps rather than passenger cars, and successfully selling the Jeeps not just in North America, but around the world (see What Henry Kaiser Gave Up to Make Jeeps.)
 And now the company apparently felt the time was right for the next generation of four-wheel-drive vehicles.

 The Forward Control design was the latest vision from Brooks Stevens, who was probably the foremost industrial designer of the era, and had previously worked for Willys on the design of the Jeep station wagon and the 1948 Jeepster.
 Also in his portfolio were the 1939 Steam-O-Matic iron, the Miller High Life beer logo, the 1948 Harley-Davidson motorcycle, the Excalibur automobile, the Lawn-Boy lawnmower, and the 1956 Evinrude Lark Runabout motorboat.

-What was perhaps most impressive about Stevens' vision of the Jeep of the future, is that the first version was built on an almost off-the-shelf CJ-5 chassis and drive train, allowing it to be developed quickly and cheaply.
-(He used the same approach for his 1958 Oscar-Mayer Wienermobile.)
-By 1957 the axles of the short FC-150 were widened for better stability, and it was joined by the longer FC-170, but the changes were minimal.
+What was perhaps most impressive about Stevens' cab-over-engine vision of the Jeep of the future, is that the first version was built on an almost off-the-shelf CJ-5 chassis with the F-head Hurricane drive train, allowing it to be developed quickly and cheaply.

 This photo shows Buck Toenges' restored 1960 FC-170; a heavier replacement bumper gives the truck a more serious look.
 See also a side view photo (70K JPEG).